iNZightVIT/iNZightPlots/cran-comments.md

 ## Test environments
-* local ubuntu 18.04, R 3.6.1
+* local ubuntu 18.04, R 3.6.3
 * ubuntu 18.04 (on travis-ci) R oldrel, release, and devel
 * macos (on travis-ci), R release
 * win-builder (devel and release)

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 1 notes

-* This is a new release.
+* This is a new submission

 ## Downstream dependencies

-I have run R CMD check on downstream dependencies of iNZightPlots.
-All packages passed.
+There are currently no downstream dependencies for this package.